-California Proposition 65 Lab testing
+California Proposition 65 lab testing

 Most furniture manufacturers in Asia cannot provide California Proposition 65 testing reports.
-Third-party lab testing can help you verify whether your materials (e.g. furniture fabric cover) is compliant.
-Therefore, we recommend that you book a lab testing before selling furniture or other home products in California.
+Third-party lab testing can help you verify whether your materials (e.g. furniture fabric cover) are compliant with the current substance limitations.

 Click here for a list of California Proposition 65 lab testing companies.